-In our experiments, for some problem instances we obtain identical optimal solutions when view sizes and query costs are measured in rows and bytes; for other instances, however, we obtained different results.
+In our experiments, for some problem instances we obtained identical optimal solutions when view sizes and query costs are measured in rows and bytes; for other instances, however, we obtained different results.
 In Table 2 we report some results where we obtained different optimal solutions when we used units of rows versus units of bytes.
-The table shows experimental results for two problem instances on the view lattice with seven grouping attributes (instance IDs 1 and 2), and for two problem instances on the view lattice with thirteen grouping attributes (instance IDs 3 and 4); the raw-data view for each lattice comes from the TPC-H dataset [37].
-For each instance we report the index of the root node of the lattice; the root node is the raw-data view, which is (similarly to [21]) always required to be part of the viewsets we output as solutions for the problem instances of OVIP.
+The table shows experimental results for two problem instances on a view lattice with seven grouping attributes (instance IDs 1 and 2), and for two problem instances on a view lattice with thirteen grouping attributes (instance IDs 3 and 4); the raw-data view for each lattice comes from the TPC-H dataset [36].
+For each instance we report the ID of the root node of the lattice; the root node is the raw-data view, which is (similarly to [20]) always required to be part of the viewsets we output as solutions for problem instances of OVIP.

 For each of the four problem instances we did two experiments - one with the storage limit and all view sizes measured in rows, and the other with the storage limit and view sizes measured in bytes.
-For example, the second row of Table 2 gives results for two experiments for instance ID 2 - that is, for query workload $\{1, 7, 53, 76, 111, 115\}$.
-One experiment was done for the value of storage limit b = 1,084,770 rows, and the other was done for a storage limit b = 5,412,766 bytes.
-(We set the value of b in units of rows and in units of bytes in such a manner that the instances are comparable.)
+For example, the second row of Table 2 gives results for two experiments for instance ID 2.
+One experiment was done for the value of storage limit b = 1,084,770 rows, and the other was done for b = 5,412,766 bytes.
+(We set the value of b in units of rows and of bytes in such a manner that the instances are comparable.)

-Our main observation on the results reported in Table 2 is that regardless of the units of measurement employed (rows or bytes), the IP model that we propose can be used to obtain an optimal solution for the problem within a reasonable amount of execution time (less than 20 seconds for the instances reported earlier), and using the units of bytes in this context does not impose any additional computational burden for solving the IP model.
+Our main observation on the results in Table 2 is that regardless of the units employed (rows or bytes), the IP model that we propose can be used to obtain an optimal solution for the problem within a reasonable amount of execution time (less than 20 seconds for the instances reported earlier), and using the units of bytes in this context does not impose any additional computational burden for solving the IP model.
 Further, the two optimal solutions obtained when we use these units of measurement are not necessarily identical.
 As units of bytes (instead of rows) is a more realistic measure in the context of view selection, we posit that these units should be employed as the primary units of measurement in problem inputs.

-5.5 Solving the OVIP' problem
+5.5 Solving the OVIP' Problem